AvanRocks/rasterizer/README.md

 # rasterizer
-My attempt at making a rasterizer from scratch.
+My attempt at making a real-time interactive rasterizer from scratch.

 Don't use Xlib, trust me. 😭